Thomas Becket Chapel, Linköping Cathedral

 Linköpings Domkyrka, Sweden

-An unrealised scheme of six stained glass windows for Sweden’s oldest Gothic cathedral, with a series of studies and designs prepared in in watercolour and collage (2006).
+An unrealised scheme of six stained glass windows for Sweden’s oldest Gothic cathedral, with a series of studies and designs prepared for the building, in 2006, in watercolour and collage.
 Brian has described Linköping Cathedral, which dates back to 1230, as "one of the most spiritual buildings in Europe.
 It’s Gothic without flourish, big but not massive, and it is calm.
 It had a sense of Latin mysticism that it is very rare to find in Northern Europe.
-The Thomas Beckett Chapel is one of the most poetic architectural spaces built in that period of extraordinary spaces.”
-Two other, related windows were designed by Brian in 2005 for the north and south porches of the cathedral, as part of the larger scheme with the Beckett Chapel; the porch windows were fabricated and installed in 2010.
+The Thomas Becket Chapel is one of the most poetic architectural spaces built in that period of extraordinary spaces.”
+Two other, related windows were designed by Brian in 2005 for the north and south porches of the cathedral, as part of the larger scheme with the Becket Chapel; the porch windows were fabricated and installed in 2010.